venovako/AccJac/README.md

 Additional material is available in the `etc` subdirectory.

-TODO: the real variants of `CJAEVD` and `ZJAEVD` remain to be written.

 This work has been supported in part by Croatian Science Foundation under the project IP-2014-09-3670 ([MFBDA](https://web.math.pmf.unizg.hr/mfbda/)).